nscc-eet105/ch2-cpx1-template/part2.md

 - This is called a tuple in Python and will be discussed in a later chapter
   - However!
 The three numbers inside the parentheses are RGB values in that order!
   - The values range from 0 to 255 for each color
-- Change the color values for the first neopixel to something other than red
+- Change the color values for the first neopixel to something other than green
 - Add another neopixel so that you will have three flashing lights
   - Red LED, the first neopixel and then finally the one you choose
   - The color of the second neopixel should be different from the first